-- 1. Membership on committees should be limited to faculty members who have been appointed within the unit for at least two years; - Committees considering candidates for promotion to Professor will comprise individuals holding the rank of Professor.
-If the unit lacks a sufficient number, the Chair/Director and/or Dean may appoint one or more qualified Professors from other units; - 3.
+- 1. Membership on committees should be limited to faculty members who have been appointed in the academic unit on any USF campus for at least two years; - Committees considering candidates for promotion to Professor will comprise individuals holding the rank of Professor.
+If the unit lacks a sufficient number, the Chair/Director and/or Dean may appoint one or more qualified Professors from other units in consideration of recommendation by the eligible full time faculty at the full professor level; - 3.
 All committee discussions regarding the tenure or promotion application must be confidential.
 Violation of confidentiality will be considered a breach of the integrity of the process and will be treated as misconduct. - 4.
-Only tenured faculty will be eligible to review and make recommendations on tenure applications; - 5.
-Review of applications from faculty with joint appointments should reflect appropriate participation by the units to which faculty have been appointed.
+Only those members who are tenured at the University of South Florida will be eligible to review and make recommendations on tenure applications; - 5.
+Review of applications from faculty with joint appointments (not including courtesy joint appointments) should reflect appropriate participation by the units to which faculty have been appointed.
 Thus, chairs/directors/Deans from secondary units should have proportional input on review and recommendations, and committees reviewing applications from faculty with joint appointments should have equitable representation from respective units based on the distribution of assignment.
 The application will be evaluated based on the department/school criteria designated as the tenure home for the faculty member. - 6.
 Chairs/directors and Deans should neither vote nor participate on any tenure and promotion committee.
-This exclusion applies to Assistant/Associate Deans, Deans or other out-of-unit administrators when they participate in the tenure and promotion process in support of or as delegated by Chairs, Directors or Deans; - 7.
-Terms of committee members should be staggered and ordinarily should not exceed three years;
+This exclusion applies to Assistant/Associate chairs, directors or Deans, Deans or other out-of-unit administrators when they participate in the tenure and promotion process in support of or as delegated by Chairs, Directors or Deans; - 7.
+Terms of committee members should be staggered and ordinarily should not exceed three years; - 8.
+Turnover of committee membership should be encouraged through restrictions on consecutive terms, if feasible; - 9.
+Individuals serving on more than one T&P committee will vote on only one level (e.g., department, school, or college).